rippedpiracy/site/docs/PC Software/games.md

 Both are good sources for popular Visual Novels and Japanese Games while the latter is more for **_NSFW titles_**.

-> **DDL:** Direct Download, where you can download a file from a server usually done your browser.
+> **DDL:** Direct Download, where you can download a file from a server usually done through your Browser.

 > &nbsp;